 To process major credit cards and debit cards, including those stored in Apple Pay and Google Pay, we rely on Stripe, an industry-leading payment processor trusted by thousands of companies and nonprofits.

 As described above, we partner with Stripe and PayPal (two industry-leading payment providers) to manage donations.
-Stripe and PayPal charge a small transaction fee for each donation, with a discounted rate available to nonprofits who apply.
-Donors also have the option of covering the processing fee on payments managed by Stripe, except when passed through digital wallets.
+Stripe and PayPal charge a small transaction fee for each donation.
+As fees are always subject to change at any time by the independent services, always verify directly with the services themselves for the latest updates.

-Give Lively nonprofit members can add PayPal as an optional additional payment method.
+REMINDER: Give Lively nonprofit members can only add PayPal as an optional additional payment method.

-However, PayPal can't be the sole payment method, since it can only be used for one-time donations.
-PayPal will only process donations when the donors' selected payment method is PayPal.
+PayPal can't be the sole payment method, since it can only be used for one-time donations.
+PayPal will also only process donations when the donors' selected payment method is PayPal.
 All other payment methods (credit/debit, ACH etc.) will be processed via Stripe.
 PayPal’s transaction fees can’t be covered by the donor.
-In the near future, we will be adding both the option to process recurring monthly donations and for donors to cover the cost of transaction fees.
+(In the near future, we will be adding both the option to process recurring monthly donations and for donors to cover the cost of transaction fees.)

 Our philanthropist founders cover the cost of running our business, which means we do not charge nonprofits for use of our technology.
 There are no setup fees, no monthly or annual fees, no commitments, and no hidden transaction fees beyond those described above and charged by our third-party partners.

 Are donations to nonprofits made through Give Lively tax deductible?